 Learn how to quickly change the color of the entire row based on a single cell's value in your Excel worksheets.
 Tips and formula examples for number and text values.

 Last week we discussed how to change the background color of a cell based on its value.
-In this article you will learn how to highlight entire rows in Excel 2010 and 2013 based on a value of one cell, and also find a few tips and formula examples that will work with numerical and text cell values.
+In this article you will learn how to highlight entire rows in Excel based on a value of one cell, and also find a few tips and formula examples that will work with numerical and text cell values.

 Say, you have a table of your company orders like this: